 - Carry a windcheater to keep yourself warm in harsh weather.

-- Boots, thick warm socks, long knickers, Wind shirts/light t-shirts, and a woolen jacket are a must.
+- Boots, thick warm socks, long knickers, Wind shirts/light t-shirts, and woolen jackets are necessary.

 - Keep yourself hydrated.